vintage-software/javascript/typescript.md

 ## Classes

 ES6 Classes and ES7 Decorators can be used but advoid using TypeScript keywords such as `private` and `public`.
 This may change in the future but currently we would like to stay close to the ES spec as possible.
+Privat properties and Prototype functions should be prefixed with `_`.
+Example: `_myPrivateProperty`

 ## Interfaces

-Try to advoid using interfaces for now as we preffer staying to the ES spec as closely as possible.
-This may change in the near future depending on the ES spec process of new features.
+Use Interfaces where appropriate.
+Try to keep the code close to the ES spec as possible only using Interfaces when there is a advantage of doing so.
+Do **not** use "I" as a prefix for interface names.

 ## TypeScript Definition Files